IRS-Cybersec/ctfdump/Stack Mitsuha 2020/Forensics/3. Corrupted Hive/README.md

 ## So how do you solve this?

-After the CTF, we asked the staff member who made this challenge: `w31q` on how to solve it.

 Apparently, the goal was **not to fix the corrupted hive** (since it is probably corrupted beyond imagination - *that English dictionary, gosh*), but rather **scrap the various data fragments out of the hive by understanding the file structure**

 ## Let's Dive in!